jeroenmaes/jeroenmaes.github.io/content/posts/2025/03/my-homeassistant-setup/index.md

 ---

 ### **Introduction**
-This page gives an overview of my Home Assistant setup: the hardware and the software.
+This page provides a detailed overview of the hardware and software I use to power my smart home.
+I’ll cover my Raspberry Pi-based hardware setup, the key software add-ons and integrations, the automations I use and some key tips to enhance the security of a typical home assistant setup.

 ### **Hardware**

-- Raspberry Pi 4 4GB
+- Raspberry Pi 4 (4GB RAM) – The brain of my Home Assistant setup.
-- Case + Heatsinks
-- Raspberry Pi official USB-C power supply
+- Cooling & Power: Case with heatsinks + Raspberry Pi official USB-C power supply.
-- HP x911w SSD USB3.2 Stick
+- Storage: HP x911w SSD USB 3.2 Stick – Provides better performance and reliability than an SD card.

 ### **Software - Addons**